-It usually costs £110 to register the lasting power of attorney application (£74 in Scotland), though some on certain benefits are exempt.
+It usually costs £82 to register the lasting power of attorney application (£79 in Scotland, £127 in Northern Ireland), though some on certain benefits are exempt.
 Full help at www.moneysavingexpert.com/poa.

 If they have already lost capacity...

 If someone's unable to look after their affairs but did not draw up power of attorney in advance, you need to become a deputy of the Court of Protection to make decisions on their finances.